Sanyam-G/SPlanner/README.md

 Your contributions to enhance and improve SPlanner are always welcome.
 If you have suggestions or improvements, please feel free to reach out or submit a pull request.

+## Improvements

+Future development ideas for SPlanner include:

+- **Advanced Task Prioritization**: Implement an algorithm for auto-prioritizing tasks based on deadlines and user preferences.
+- **Customizable Themes**: Allow users to customize the app’s appearance with different themes.
+- **Integration with Phone Calendar**: Implement sync with the user's phone calendar to allow better accessibility of to-do lists.

+## Issues

+- **State Navigation Bugs**: Some pages' navigation routes are not set up correctly, causing the back button to not work

 ## Contact

 Have questions or want to get in touch?
 Email me at [sanyamg@icloud.com](mailto:sanyamg@icloud.com).